 Where do I start?
 I haven’t always been good to you and for that, I’m sorry.
 I have even taken you for granted at times.
-I have put crap in … Continue reading Dear Body:
+I have put crap in you and still expected you to function.
+I have pushed you beyond your limits and cursed you when you fail me.
+I have neglected the signs of damage.
+We’re not in bad shape, don’t get me wrong.
+It could be much worse.
+And we’re still here.

 One year ago, “Silent Grief, Healing, and Hope: 15 Inspirational Stories of Infertility, Miscarriage, and Child Loss” was launched to the world.
 Inside its covers, 15 women share their stories and mine is one of them.
 It’s a story I’ve told in bits and pieces for 10 years.
 Because it was literally 10 years ago this fall that I experienced my first miscarriage.